ryangjchandler/ryangjchandler.co.uk/source/_posts/click-me-baby-one-more-time.md

 extends: _layouts.post
 section: content
 ---
-One of the most common things to do with JavaScript is do something on click of a button or other element.
-Hopefully it's a button though, because accessibility and that.
+One of the most common things to do with JavaScript is run some function on click of a button, or other element. (hopefully it's a button though, because accessibility and that).